Polish government preparing EU rift, Tusk warns

 Tusk, who appeared as a witness on Thursday, said he did not rule out that the “finale” of the probe would see him become a suspect.

-“Mr. Kaczynski will not manage to frighten me.
-Neither the prosecutor, nor any other method of teasing me will help him do it,” Tusk said.

-He said the Polish judicial reforms, which would give Law and Justice direct control over appointments in the supreme court and in lower courts, were designed to use the Polish judicial system “as a tool against the opposition.
+He said the Polish judicial reforms, which would give Law and Justice control over appointments in the supreme court and in lower courts, were designed to use the Polish judicial system “as a tool against the opposition.
 And indeed against people they don’t like”.

 “I’m afraid I belong to this bunch,” he said.

-Roman Giertych, a Tusk plenipotentiary, said Kaczynski’s words on “plenty to fear” to Merkel indicated that he was already meddling in the judicial process by getting privileged information from the prosecutor’s office.
+Roman Giertych, a Tusk plenipotentiary, said Kaczynski’s words to Merkel on “plenty to fear” indicated that he was already meddling in the judicial process by getting privileged information from the prosecutor’s office.

 Tusk, whose EU Council job expires in 2019, declined to say if he would run in the next Polish elections.